 About Panama Canal Sailings

-Panama Canal cruises are 14-night repositioning sailings — DCL's longest itineraries, running between the East and West Coasts in spring (westbound) and fall (eastbound).
-Watching your ship transit the locks of the Panama Canal is a genuinely awe-inspiring experience — an engineering marvel completed in 1914 that still captures the imagination.
-These sailings combine Caribbean ports, the Central American coast, and the Pacific side into an epic voyage.
+Panama Canal cruises are 14-night repositioning sailings — DCL's longest itineraries, running between the East and West Coasts in spring and fall.
+Watching your ship transit the locks of the Panama Canal is a genuinely awe-inspiring experience.

 Ports of Call